atdyer/alloy-js/STYLE.md

 At the top level we have a key `groups` which maps to a pair of mappings: `edges` and `nodes`.
 Each of these keys then maps to a set of three mappings: `index`, `shape`, and `data`.
 The `index` key then maps to a number, and the `shape` and `data` keys map to strings.
 This should feel very familiar to anybody who has ever used an [associative array](https://en.wikipedia.org/wiki/Associative_array) data type in another language (Javascript: [Objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), Python: [dicts](https://docs.python.org/3/library/stdtypes.html#typesmapping), Java: [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html), etc.).

 The groups section of the `instance.yaml` file defines how the instance data is represented visually by binding data elements to shapes.
 In an Alloy instance, there are two data types: `atoms` and `tuples`.
 These data types are essentially analagous to atoms and relations in Alloy, with a few minor exceptions that aid in creating nice visualizations.
+Each group is a binding of a set of data to a visual element, such as a circle or line.

 <aside>The labels are used as ids for actual SVG groups, which can be useful for debugging purposes.
 Right-click on the instance visualization and click 'Inspect Element' (or similar, depending on your browser).</aside>